Wednesday, 31 May 2023

 The vegetation was quite lush in places with many herbs and flowers

-There was no mention of seeing the Nuraghe site but at a stunningly scenic spot the guide gave an interesting talk about the shepherd and kidnappers of the mountains.
-What goes up ….
-It was back to the vehicles only to shoot back down the mountain for a pit stop and to grab a coffee.
-With some persuading from a fellow passenger, we got to shift into the back seat (and the driver was told to slow down) and zoomed off for the next ‘adventure’.
-We were taken to an isolated spot deep in the mountains to what they referred to as a shepherd’s hut for our picnic.
-I must tell you that these are the mountains where the ‘bandits’ used to hang out for 100s of years.
+There was no mention of seeing the Nuraghe site but at a stunningly scenic spot the guide gave an interesting talk about the shepherds and kidnappers of the mountains.
+What goes up …. soon it was back to the vehicles to then barrel back down the mountain for a pitstop and to grab a coffee.
+With some persuading from a fellow passenger, we got to shift into the back seat (and the driver was told to slow down) and we zoomed off for the next ‘adventure’.
+We were taken to an isolated spot deep in the mountains to what they referred to as a shepherds' hut where we were to have our picnic.
+I must tell you that these are the mountains where the ‘bandits’ used to hang out for 100s of years and I can understand why they chose the spot - it is very difficult to reach.

-The drive was quite magical and a little more comfortable although the road was perhaps even worse.
+The scenery on the next leg of the drive was quite magical and a little more comfortable although the road was perhaps even worse.
 We passed through old olive groves with goats peering over stone walls at us.
-Sorry no pix of that drive as we simple had to hang on for dear life - but we made it and our driver looked like he was about to collapse.
+Sorry I took no photos of that drive as we simply had to hang on for dear life - but we made it and our driver looked like he was about to collapse.
 It was a very rough drive.

-Behind that picket fence was an area as big as what was in front of us.
+Behind that picket fence was an area as big as that in front of us.

 It was quite an amazing place and smelled very strongly of sheep

-They say the hut has been used for hundreds of years and is still used by shepherds although our guide told us that most flocks graze in the valleys.
+Once out of the car we climbed up to the shepherds’ hut.
+They say that this hut has been used for hundreds of years and is still used by shepherds although our guide told us that now most flocks graze in the valleys.
 The hut was beside a humongous cavern which I imagine would have been able to hold many hundreds of sheep/goats.
 In one small corner in an enclosure within a bigger enclosure were a couple of sweet little kid goats bleating at us and outside a donkey poked its craggy head over the fence - but there were no sheep or adult goats there albeit lots of ‘calling cards’.

 Our drivers and guide served us